 MCL1 Targeted Library

-Myeloid cell leukemia-1 (MCL-1), a member of antiapoptotic BCL-2 family proteins.
-MCL-1 is widely expressed in human tissues and is primarily located in the mitochondria in cells, in which it inserts into the mitochondrial membrane via a hydrophobic tail.
-The antiapoptotic function of MCL-1 is essential to cell survival and homeostasis.
-Amplification and overexpression of MCL-1 have been reported in various human tumors, including hematological malignancies and solid tumors.
+MCL1 (myeloid cell leukemia-1) is a widely recognized pro-survival member of the Bcl-2 (B-cell lymphoma protein 2) family, widely expressed in various tissues, and has been shown to be a promising target for cancer therapy.
+Primarily localized in the mitochondria, MCL-1 incorporates itself into the mitochondrial membrane through a hydrophobic tail.
+Its anti-apoptotic function is crucial for cell survival and homeostasis.
+Amplification and overexpression of MCL-1 have been observed in various human tumors, including both hematological malignancies and solid tumors.

-Given the critical roles of BCL-2 family proteins in maintaining cellular homeostasis, perturbation of the complexes between pro- and antiapoptotic BCL-2 proteins or their levels of expression could alter the cellular homeostatic balance and lead to overcoming apoptosis.
-Such imbalances can lead to the immortalization of cancers.
-To achieve the effects of controlling cell fate, small molecules have been developed to compensate for the imbalance between pro- and antiapoptotic BCL-2 proteins and restore the apoptotic pathway.
-Significant progress has been made in the development of small-molecule MCL-1 inhibitors in recent years, and three MCL-1 selective inhibitors have advanced to clinical trials.
-[1]
+Given the critical roles of BCL-2 family proteins in maintaining cellular homeostasis, perturbations in the interactions between pro- and antiapoptotic BCL-2 proteins, or in their expression levels, could disrupt the cellular equilibrium and lead to apoptosis resistance.
+Such imbalances contribute to the immortalization of cancer cells.
+To counteract these effects and control cell fate, novel small molecules have been developed to rectify the imbalance between pro- and antiapoptotic BCL-2 proteins, thereby restoring the apoptotic pathway.
+In recent years, there has been significant progress in the development of small-molecule MCL-1 inhibitors, with three MCL-1 selective inhibitors currently undergoing clinical trials [1].

 [1] W. Xiang, C. Y. Yang, and L. Bai, “MCL-1 inhibition in cancer treatment,” Onco.
 Targets.
 Ther., vol. 11, pp. 7301–7314, 2018, doi: 10.2147/OTT.S146228.